Call Now For a Free Consultation 509-582-7274

 - Driving after dark.
 Visibility is greatly decreased after dark making it much more difficult to drive safely.
 Make sure to be extra alert and use your full headlights when driving on a dark road.

-- Design Defects of the vehicle.
+- Design defects of the vehicle.
 Sometimes car accidents occur from a design defect in the vehicle.
 Pay attention to recalls in the news and have your car regularly maintained.

 - Construction site.
 Sometimes a construction area could be confusing and lead to a car accident.
 Follow the cones and directions of construction workers to avoid an accident.
 You may also be aware of any other confused drivers.

-Failure to Yield Car Accident Statistics
+Failure to Yield Car Crash Statistics

 Thousands of car accidents and injuries occur every year from drivers failing to yield.
 In fact, the National Highway Traffic Safety Administration reported more than 3,100 fatal car accidents in 2011 due to failure to yield.